juntossomosmais/JSM.Swashbuckle.AspNetCore/README.md

 # Swashbuckle

-Lib to include Swagger documentation in ASP.NET APIs.
+Lib to include Swagger documentation in ASP.NET APIs and apply filters in properties when to open api documentation.

 ## Development